siddhantvinchurkar/Pheels/README.md

 Pheels harnesses the power of [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning).
 The more you use Pheels, the better she gets at understanding you.

-### Pheels is omnipresent.

-From an [Android app](https://play.google.com/store/apps/details?id=com.marv) to a [Facebook Messenger chatbot](https://www.facebook.com/onyxai), Pheels strives to venture onto new platforms.

-### A genius in the brewing.

-Given enough time and data, Pheels is capable of evolving into a real-life replica of Jarvis from [Iron Man](http://www.imdb.com/title/tt0371746/).

-### Don't miss out on the opportunity.

-The **first one thousand people** can get a sneak peek at Pheels's [Android app](https://play.google.com/store/apps/details?id=com.marv) by becoming a beta tester on Google Play.

 ### Questions?
 Queries?

-Connect with me on social media and we'll keep in touch.
+Connect with us on social media and we'll keep in touch.

 [Twitter](https://twitter.com/SidVinchurkar) | [Facebook](https://www.facebook.com/sidvinchurkar) | [Instagram](https://www.instagram.com/sidvinchurkar/?hl=en) | [LinkedIn](https://www.linkedin.com/in/siddhantvinchurkar/) | [Wordpress](https://siddhantvinchurkar.wordpress.com/)